u-root/u-root/README.md

 ### Entropy / Random Number Generator

+Some utilities, such as `dhclient`, require entropy to be present.
+Without sufficient entropy, they may take a while to succeed, possibly half a minute.

+If your platform has a hardware random number generator, enable it with `CONFIG_ARCH_RANDOM` and trust it with `CONFIG_RANDOM_TRUST_CPU`.
+Otherwise, add `uroot.nohwrng` to your kernel command line so u-root uses a non-blocking software random number generator implementation.

-Some utilities, e.g., `dhclient`, require entropy to be present.
-For a speedy virtualized random number generator, the kernel should have the following:
+For a speedy virtualized random number generator, the kernel should have the
+following:

 ```shell
 CONFIG_VIRTIO_PCI=y